 Medical Arts and Sciences Plan

 Interested in Medicine?
 Dentistry?
 Occupational Therapy?
 Optometry?
 Pharmacy?
 Physical Therapy?
 Physician's Assistant?
 Veterinary Medicine?
 Integrative, naturopathic, or non-western medicine?
 Health writing?
+Consider CLA for your journey!

 This track is for students who plan to enter medical school or a health-related career after graduation but want to pursue coursework with a heavier liberal arts emphasis than the traditional 'pre-med' trajectory.
 Within the track, students can design a curriculum to suit their individual interests.
 Examples include Holistic Health, Food Politics, and Midwifery.

-Students preparing for a professional program in health sciences (medical, nursing, pharmacy, etc.) should include common prerequisite courses in their curriculum.
+Students preparing for a professional program in health sciences (medical, nursing, pharmacy, etc.) should include common program prerequisites in their curriculum.
 The rest of the curriculum can be designed to support your individual interests and goals.
 Following is a list of health-related liberal arts courses to consider as you work with faculty advisors to design a program of study.
 Keep in mind that some courses have prerequisites, which should be included in your program of study and listed on your application.
 Sometimes prerequisites can be waived by the instructor or department for I.S. majors; in that case, get permission in writing from the instructor and include that with your application.

 - AAAS 3201 – The African American Family (4 cr)